-PM Netanyahu reading the Jerusalem Post.
+PM Netanyahu relaxing with The Jerusalem Post.
+Photo: GPO

 While glamorous Oscar winners were still recovering from Sunday night’s Hollywood victory parties, at the nearby Paramount studio lot another international star attended the world premiere of his latest film on Tuesday evening.

 The star was none other than Prime Minister Binyamin Netanyahu, and the title of the television film is Israel: The Royal Tour

 .
 Netanyahu and his wife Sara, along with some 500 guests, attended the premiere screening of the film expected to significantly increase tourism to Israel.

 The one-hour show on PBS (Public Broadcasting Service) was hosted by travel journalist Peter Greenberg and is part of a series where in each segment a country’s head of state or prime minister serves as the tour guide to that particular country.